 And it occured to me I have all that stuff at my finger tips.
 So I wrote one for my children, trying to make some football analytics stuff understable for kids.

 I’ve made the first part available for download.
-I haven’t put the whole thing on there because frankly I haven’t got the rights to any of the data or most of the images, and hey, it’s a present for my poor offspring.
+I haven’t put the whole thing on there as it’s a present for my poor offspring.
 It’s designed to be printed out, but will look ok on a tablet: